rbakshi94/Generative-Landscapes/README.md

 This project seeks to explore GANs (Generative Adversarial Networks) where the model is trained to create randomized mountainous landscape imagery.

 See the images below deemed to be some of the better-looking outputs across various training runs.
+All image outputs are of 160 X 160 px resolution.
 ![Good Quality images](GoodOutputs.png)

 ## Training